OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RnaSeqQuantification.md

 ![average_FPKM_png](../../images/average_FPKM.png)

-The Multi-gene correlation (RNA-Seq FPKM) view shows a scatter view comparing the RNA-Seq RPKM data for two or more genes.
+The multi-gene correlation (RNA-Seq FPKM) view shows a scatter view comparing the RNA-Seq RPKM data for two or more genes.

 ### Multi-gene Correlation (RNA-Seq FPKM) View
 For two genes, the X-Axis will be the first gene, while the Y-axis will be the second gene.